 - Families with children.
 You want to limit radon exposure for everyone in the family, including children.

-- People living in areas known to have high levels of radon. http://www.radonaware.ca/database/files/library/Canada_Radon_Potential_Map.pdf.
+- People living in areas that are known to have high levels of radon.
 You can actually purchase a radon map here.
 Even if you live in an area with typically low levels, I still recommend testing.

 - Pet owners.
 Your pets spend a lot of time indoors.
 Protect their health by testing your home.
 Think about this – radon accumulates close to the ground.
 Where do your pets sit?
 Close to the ground.
 The folks at Radon Environmental who help test and mitigate my sites for radon gas are launching a campaign called “The Bark Side of Radon” to help educate pet owners on the importance of testing their homes.
 Pets are part of our families – let’s make sure we take care of them, too!

-Watch below to see how the Radon Environmental Airwell™ can help water mitigation in a well.
+Watch below to see how the Radon Environmental Airwell™ can help radon mitigation in a well.